seqeralabs/criu-static/README.md

 We only tested this in Alpine Linux, building on other Linux distributions should work but the instructions below should work on most major linux distros.

-We picked Alpine because it ships a full [musl](https://musl.libc.org/) toolchain which is paramount for producing statically linked binaries.

 We didn't put any code against building with other libc implementations and building works fine with glibc, however this repository will include the musl license in case the main compiler used to build this project uses musl as toolchain.